heyongxin233/DETree/README.md

 ### Tree-Structured Contrastive Learning

-Align the encoder with the HAT using a tree-structured contrastive loss.
+Align the encoder representation space with the HAT using a tree-structured contrastive loss.
 We provide prebuilt trees in `HAT_structure/`; using the corresponding tree directly can reproduce the results in the paper.

 Run [`scripts/train_detree.sh`](scripts/train_detree.sh): train text encoder on the build HAT.